-2.1 The proposed Terms of Reference and Code of Ethics are presented at Appendix A and Appendix B.
+2.1 The proposed Terms of Reference (Charter) and Code of Ethics are presented at Appendix A and Appendix B. There are minor changes, as underlined in the text for ease of reference.

 3. Financial Implications

 - 3.1.
 The expenditure in relation to the internal audit function falls within the parameters of the Annual Budget agreed by the Council. - 3.2.
 Expenditure incurred in the delivery of the FCE Audit function is recoverable from the European Commission under the terms of the Technical Assistance budget, provided the expenditure is in line with EU eligibility rules and satisfactory evidence of compliance has been retained.